QueenCitySmitty/queencitysmitty.github.io/_drafts/2020-12-04-on-clean-code.md

 > Reducing the number of arguments by creating objects out of them may seem like cheating, but it's not.
 When groups of variables are passed together, the way x and y are in the example above, they are likely part of a concept <b>that deserves a name of its own</b>.

+The ``x`` and ``y`` represent a point of a circle, so we can make an object ``Point``, but even better, this gives us an opportunity to relabel the argument.
+We can call it ``center``, now clarifying exactly the purpose of that point.

 The other 2 great pieces of advice from Martin that I think are worth bringing up:
 1. Don't use booleans as inputs.
-"It immediately complicates the signature of the method, loudly proclaiming that this function does more than one thing.
+>"It immediately complicates the signature of the method, loudly proclaiming that this function does more than one thing.
 It does one thing when the flag is true and another if the flag is false!"

-2. Command Query separation - "Either your function should change the state of an object, or it should return some information about that object."
+2. Command Query separation
+>"Either your function should change the state of an object, or it should return some information about that object."

 ## Comments
 Comments, according to Martin, are